 How to Call a VBA Function from a Sub Procedure

 Now we’ll learn how to call a Function from a Sub procedure.
-Here, we’ll make a function that whenever we’ll call it then it will bold the cell range E4:E45.
+Here, we’ll make a function that whenever we call it will bold the cell range E4:E45.

 - Insert the following codes in a new module-